C*-envelopes for operator algebras with a coaction and co-universal C*-algebras for product systems: Reduced Hao-Ng isomorphisms

-Since we will be dealing with two different product systems at once, we will write $\I_\infty(X) $ and $\I_\infty( X \rtimes_{\al, \la} \fG )$ to distinguish the two relevant strong covariance ideals. \begin{theorem} Let $P$ be a right LCM subsemigroup of a group $G$ and let $X$ be a compactly aligned product system over $P$ with coefficients from $A$.
+The right sides of (\ref{eqq1}) and (\ref{eqq2}) are unitarily equivalent via the unitary that switches $\ell^2(P)$ and $\ell^2(\fG)$.
+Hence the algebras on the left of these equations are isomorphic with an isomorphism that preserves the corresponding tensor algebras. \end{proof} Since we are dealing with two different product systems at once, we write $\I_\infty(X) $ and $\I_\infty( X \rtimes_{\al, \la} \fG )$ to distinguish the two relevant strong covariance ideals. \begin{theorem} Let $P$ be a right LCM subsemigroup of a group $G$ and let $X$ be a compactly aligned product system over $P$ with coefficients from $A$.
 Let $\al \colon \fG \to \Aut(\T_\lambda(X))$ be a generalized gauge action by a discrete group $\fG$.
 Then

 If in addition the coaction of $G$ on $A \rtimes_{\al, \la} \fG$ is normal, which is the case e.g.\ when $G$ is exact, then

 \end{theorem}

 \begin{proof} For convenience set $Y := X \rtimes_{\al, \la} \fG$.
 By construction we see that